 Today I’m writing a list of the most annoying things about living in China.
 Generally, I’ve tried to keep this blog mostly positive.
 It’s pretty easy to read plenty of negative things about China these days.
 It’s harder to find people saying genuinely nice things.
+Culture shock can make the most optimistic of us turn into negative creeps.

 But the weather’s been grey and cloudy for the last few weeks.
 Work’s been busy and stressful.
 I’m in a bad mood.
 I’m gonna just dive in and get negative.
 Here is my list of the most annoying things about living in China.